georgialoper/vanilla-extract-codemash-2023/pages/7_tailwind.md

 ```

 <!--
-So now even if we're using a framework to provide a lot of our classes, we're still maintaining all these maps.
+So now even if we're using a framework to provide all our classes, we're still maintaining all these maps.

 This might be more or less maintainable depending on how many tokens you have.

-I know Tailwind's framework have IDE integrations that might be helpful for remembering classes there are or generating these maps, but you can't actually use that information from the IDE in code to keep these maps in sync with what classes actually exist.
+I know Tailwind has IDE integrations that might be helpful for remembering what classes there are or generating these maps, but you can't actually use that information from the IDE in code to keep these maps in sync with what classes actually exist.
 -->

 ---